The 50th Anniversary of US Wildlife Conservation stamps!

 For more info on above 1957 US Wildlife Conservation Stamp (featuring the Whooping Crane image), look Here.

 According to a reliable source above, a single 1946-47 Federal Duck Stamp signed by Artist Bob Hines is now worth $325.00 and a VF-XF Plate Block of 6 is also worth $395.00.
-These VF-XF Plate Blocks of 4 sheet corner connected stamps have been appraised to be in similar price range.
+These VF-XF Plate Blocks of 4 sheet corner connected wildlife stamps signed by Artist Bob Hines have been appraised to be in similar price range (Median appraisal price: $360.00).
 Obviously, because Mr. Hines passed away in 1994, no more of these stamps will ever be signed!

 For Federal Duck Stamp Program info, look Here.
 For info on 1946-47 issue (and Bob Hines photo), look Here.